monking/php-oauth/docs/eduPersonEntitlementInLDAP.md

     $ ldapmodify -W -H ldap://localhost -D 'cn=Directory Manager' < add_eduPersonEntitlement.ldif

-The `urn:vnd:oauth2:applications` entitlement will make it possible for this user to manage the OAuth client registrations using the API assuming this is configured according to the example in `config/oauth.ini`.
+The `urn:vnd:oauth2:applications` entitlement will make it possible for this user to manage the OAuth client registrations using the API.